ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 ## Main purpose of the project:

-Build a simple LAN\WEB remote control for the amazing Albrecht AE-5900 and similiar Radios
+Build a simple LAN / WEB remote control for the amazing Albrecht AE-5900 and similiar CB and HAM Radios.
+It is far away from a rigctl or hamlib but hey, it works.

 The simple idea is, to emulate the 3 button (4 include PTT) Mic and publish the control of these buttons to a flask / python over network / web.
 In my case i set the middle button of my AE5900 to Mode (modulation).